breatheco-de/exercise-family-static-api/README.md

 ## 💻 Installation

-Please clone the current project to start working your exercise or open it locally or in gitpod.io (recomended)
+1. Please clone the current project to start working your exercise or open it locally or in gitpod.io (recomended).

+2. Install the project dependencies by running `pipenv install`.

+3. Get inside the virtual environment by running `pipenv shell`

+4. Start the server by running `pipenv run start`

+5. Test your code by running `pipenv run test`

 ## 📝 Instructions